sunpy/sunpy/doc/source/guide/tutorial.rst

     aia = sunpy.make_map(sunpy.AIA_171_IMAGE)

 This returns a map named aia which can be maniputated with standard SunPy map commands.
+For more information about maps checkout the :doc:`map guide <maps>`.

 2. Plotting
 -----------